doolin/outsidein/outsidein.md

 Here, we have a user adding a new book title to a list of book titles.
 That's all the information necessary to build out and test with Cucumber.

+## Assumptions

+I'm using the following setup:

+ * ruby 1.9.3-p0
+ * rails 3.2.1
+ * Gemfile to follow...

 # Setting it up

 First up, create your new Rails code: